qaalabs/DE5M4/docs/day4/product-planning.md

 ## Objective

-Integrate all learning from Days 1-3 into a comprehensive data product plan that demonstrates planning skills rather than product analysis.
+Integrate all learning from days 1-3 into a comprehensive **Data Product Plan** that demonstrates planning skills rather than product analysis.

 ## Task

-Working individually, create a complete planning document for a new data engineering product, applying all concepts you have learnt so far.
+Working individually, create a complete **planning document for a new Data Engineering digital product**, applying all concepts you have learnt so far.

 ## Deliverables